 She was looking down and he turned his head to the right – the wind playing with his white hair.
 I love the feeling of melancholy in this picture.

-I used the native Camera app to take the photo, and edited it with Snapseed to give it this classic black and white look.
+I used the native Camera app to take the photo.
+I edited it with the Snapseed photo editor to give it this classic black and white look.

 This photo was taken in Toledo, one afternoon in April with nice diagonal light.
 What I really like is how her shadow looks like it’s from another person.